preet-mit/preet-mit/index.md

 layout: home
 title: "Home"
 ---
-I am a Ph.D. candidate at the Nano‑cybernetic Biotrek group at MIT Media Lab, with an interdisciplinary background in Engineering, Neuro‑science and Applied Physics.
-My goal is to pioneer novel neurotechnologies that can revolutionize the treatment of neurodegenerative and autoimmune diseases.
-My current focus is on developing wireless, injectable optoelectronic devices that use near infra‑red light for precise neural modulation.
-This work promises to advance bio‑electronic medicine by providing a novel tool for manipulating the nervous system
+My name is Preet Patel, and I am currently a Ph.D. student at MIT.
+I earned my Master's degree (S.M.) from MIT (2022-2024) and completed my undergraduate studies at IIT Kanpur in 2022, double majoring in Electrical and Chemical Engineering with a minor in Computer Science.
+My research integrates Engineering, Neuroscience, and Applied Physics, specializing in micro and nanofabrication, nanoelectronics, optical systems, and biomedical applications.
+I combine these interdisciplinary skills to pioneer advanced bioelectronic technologies with potential applications in neuroscience and medicine.
+Apart from research, I enjoy spending time with friends, playing sports—particularly badminton and squash—and working out.

 ## Research Interests